Lime (material)

-These materials are still used in large quantities as building and engineering materials (including limestone products, cement, concrete, and mortar), as chemical feedstocks, and for sugar refining, among other uses.
+These materials are still used in large quantities in the manufacture of steel and as building and engineering materials (including limestone products, cement, concrete, and mortar), as chemical feedstocks, for sugar refining, and other uses.
 Lime industries and the use of many of the resulting products date from prehistoric times in both the Old World and the New World.
 Lime is used extensively for wastewater treatment with ferrous sulfate.

 The rocks and minerals from which these materials are derived, typically limestone or chalk, are composed primarily of calcium carbonate.
 They may be cut, crushed, or pulverized and chemically altered.
-Burning (calcination) of calcium carbonate in a lime kiln above 900 C converts it into the highly caustic material burnt lime, unslaked lime or quicklime (calcium oxide) and, through subsequent addition of water, into the less caustic (but still strongly alkaline) slaked lime or hydrated lime (calcium hydroxide, Ca(OH)2), the process of which is called slaking of lime.
+Burning (calcination) of calcium carbonate in a lime kiln above 900 C converts it into the highly caustic and reactive material burnt lime, unslaked lime or quicklime (calcium oxide) and, through subsequent addition of water, into the less caustic (but still strongly alkaline) slaked lime or hydrated lime (calcium hydroxide, Ca(OH)2), the process of which is called slaking of lime.

-When the term is encountered in an agricultural context, it usually refers to agricultural lime, which today is usually crushed limestone, not a product of a lime kiln.
-Otherwise it most commonly means slaked lime, as the more dangerous form is usually described more specifically as quicklime or burnt lime.
+When the term lime is encountered in an agricultural context, it usually refers to agricultural lime, which today is usually crushed limestone, not a product of a lime kiln.
+Otherwise it most commonly means slaked lime, as the more reactive form is usually described more specifically as quicklime or burnt lime.

 Production

 In the lime industry, limestone is a general term for rocks that contain 80% or more of calcium or magnesium carbonate, including marble, chalk, oolite, and marl.
 Further classification is done by composition as high calcium, argillaceous (clayey), silicious, conglomerate, magnesian, dolomite, and other limestones.
 Uncommon sources of lime include coral, sea shells, calcite and ankerite.

 Limestone is extracted from quarries or mines.
-Part of the extracted stone, selected according to its chemical composition and optical granulometry, is calcinated at about 900 C in different types of lime kilns to produce quicklime according to the reaction:
+Part of the extracted stone, selected according to its chemical composition and optical granulometry, is calcinated at about 900 C in lime kilns to produce quicklime according to the reaction: